FuchsEDV/Thrixty/README.md

 ###6.)
 Change Log
 * V1.4:
-    * Changed the folder structure as a preparation for layouting.
+    * Changed folder structure.
     * Saving bandwidth on mobile devices (detected by user-agent) by showing a load button instead of auto loading.
     * Changes in state management.
     * Zoom Mode can now be "none" for disabling zoom.
 (Will automatically trigger, when large filelist was not found.)
     * Rebuilt Autostart.
-    * Let the Player talk into a log object.
-(Spam Console Log is annoying...)
+    * Let the Player log into an object.
+(Spamming Console Log is annoying...)
     * Introduced a log-object in Namespace. ('console.log(ThrixtyPlayer.logs);')
     * Rebuilt the initialize functionality.
     * Path- and file-name conventions.